PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/040-assets/090-agents.md

 :::warning Critical Note
 Agent permissions are tied to the asset, not the asset owner's Identity.
 When asset ownership (control) is transferred to a new Identity, the previous owner is removed as an agent and the new owner is added as a `Full` agent automatically.
 Other agents and their permissions remain unchanged, so managing agent permissions is still a key step during ownership changes.
 :::

+Agents are not only affected by an ownership transfer.
+A sufficiently permissioned agent can also initiate one.
+Any agent whose group grants `asset::accept_asset_ownership_transfer`, including all `Full` and `ExceptMeta` agents, can create the authorization that transfers the asset.
+See [Ownership Transfers](/core/assets/ownership-transfer) for the full details of which identities qualify and when the check is applied.

 ## SDK Integration